swlkr/acidjs/README.md

 # Acid
-_An unbelievably simple postgres ORM for nodejs_
+_A minimal postgres ORM for nodejs_

 Built on top of [pg](https://github.com/brianc/node-postgres) and [node-sql](https://github.com/brianc/node-sql)